Landlords take action to invest for the long term

 This investment come at a time when 42% of landlords say they are optimistic about their future, with one in five professional landlords (20%) saying they feel very optimistic.

 The optimism is reflected in the actions landlords say they are taking to help their businesses succeed.
 Reflecting the ongoing professionalisation of the PRS, 65% are considering or have already transitioned to become limited companies or incorporated entities.
-Additionally, more than two-thirds (66%) are investing or planning to invest in order to stay ahead of legislative changest, 58% have or plan to employ more staff and 68% are spending more time thinking about the tenant experience.
+Additionally, more than two-thirds (66%) are investing or planning to invest in order to stay ahead of legislative changes, 58% have or plan to employ more staff and 68% are spending more time thinking about the tenant experience.

 Jon Hall, Group Managing Director Mortgages and Savings at OSB Group, commented on the results, "Landlords play a critical role in society, and this research clearly demonstrates that they are optimistic and committed to the future of the sector.
 The actions landlords are taking, such as future financial planning, investing in the growth of their businesses, and building better tenant relationships, are a clear sign of their drive to improve the PRS for the long-term despite the many headwinds.
 We hope to see this continue over the next 12 months and longer”.